brian-naughton/the-echo-chamber/README.md

 4. Self-directed revisions and literary quality improvements
 5. Final manuscript completion and formatting

-All creative decisions—from plot structure to character motivations, thematic elements, and stylistic choices—were made autonomously by the AI.
+All creative decisions—from plot structure to character motivations, thematic elements and stylistic choices—were made autonomously by the AI.

 ## License